Find Out About Our Youth Programs: Dance Education

 The Big Meow

-The Big Meow is family-friendly performance inspired by the book by Elizabeth Spires.
-It is the story of an ever-hopeful fluffball who desperately wants to belong to the band of neighborhood cats, but is ostracized for a “loud as a lion’s roar” meow.
+The Big Meow, adapted from the book by Elizabeth Spires, is the story of an ever-hopeful fluffball who desperately wants to belong to the band of neighborhood cats, but is ostracized for a “loud as a lion’s roar” meow.
 The Big Meow is a story of hope, disappointment, courage and the need for belonging.
 These simple themes are part of every neighborhood, but in this wonderful tale told through the experiences of Little Cat, a potential weakness is a unique strength.

 Contact janefranklindance at gmail.com or 703-933-1111 for information about birthdays and group rates.